-The sale of honey is permitted at farmers' markets.
+The sale of honey is permitted at farmers markets.
 The apiarist must be registered with WVDA.
-The product must be labeled with the following information:
+The product must follow labeling requirements for other products, plus a warning against feeding honey to infants under one year old.
+Honey is measured by weight, not volume.